 On the face of it, the SDLT in this example would be the same as in example 1 above; £30,000.

-If (as it is believed to be the case) MDR can be claimed without incurring the surcharge then the SDLT is £20,000 calculated as follows:
+As MDR can be claimed without incurring the surcharge, the SDLT is £20,000 calculated as follows:

 |2 x £10,000 (£10,000 being the SDLT on the average price of £400,000 without the surcharge).|

 Example 5.
 Purchase of house with granny flat with surcharge

 The surcharge might be due for a number of reasons on the purchase of a property in a single transaction which counts as two dwellings.
 For example, the transaction might not satisfy the subsidiary dwelling test: